jnikhila/open-paas-platform-docs/docs/golden-usecases/overview.md

     ---

-    Learn how to integrate Stripe' Payment Processing API to enhance Open PaaS Platform’s functionality for custom workflows.
+    Learn how to integrate Stripe' Payment Processing API to your Open PaaS Platform.

     [:octicons-arrow-right-24: Explore Guide](./how-to-guides/stripe-api-integration.md)